yoshikawa-hiroyuki/V-Isio/README.md

 You can lauch V-Isio from START MENU of your Windows system.

 - MacOSX
 The installer is provided by pkg format.
-Double clicking `Visio_xxx.pkg` will start installation process.
+Double clicking `Visio_xxx.pkg` will start installation process.<br/>
 V-Isio is installed at `/Application/Vtools`
 Please add command search path as follows:
 `/Applications/Vtools/Visio.app/Contents/MacOS:/Applications/Vtools/bin`